It isn't likely anyone cares, but I thought I might briefly explain why this blog you're reading is called "Lung."

 Then I bought a new computer, and my version of Frame wouldn't run on it.
 No backwards compatibility.
 A new version of Frame was beyond my budget.

 I had written virtually all my stuff in Frame, and faced the nightmarish prospect of converting hundreds of critical files to Word – that slightly more affordable lingua franca of the computer world.
-Wheee!
+Which I did.

 Microsoft Word.
 Bill Gates' cash cow.
 I'm stuck with it.
 I've learned it, and I've learned to live with it.
-I've even grown accustomed to it.
-I know it inside out.
+I've even grown accustomed to it, and know it inside out.
 But I don't like it.